Welcome to today's edition of the Rush 24-7 podcast.

 Let's just keep it rolling here.

-Live from the Southern Command in Sunny South Florida.
+Live from the Southern Command in sunny South Florida.

-It's open line Friday.
+It's Open Line Friday.

 A sheer thrill and delight to have you here.

-Open line Friday means whatever you want to talk about.
+Open Line Friday means whatever you want to talk about.

 800-282-2882.

-You see in the movie Grumpy Old Men.
+You seen the movie Grumpy Old Men?

 Last night we got to see grumpy old Democrats.